Rent strike: Europe

+Highland Land League, Scotland, 1880s

+Leeds, England, 1914

 In early January 1914, around 300 tenants living in the Burley area of Leeds went on rent strike against a 6d increase in rents imposed by the landlords.
 The rent increase had been called for by the Leeds branch of the Property Owners Association.
 At a mass meeting of the tenants on Sunday January 10, the rent strike organisers called for a citywide protest against the increase.
 A week later, the Leeds Trades Council hosted a Labour conference intended to organise mass rent resistance.
 A Tenants Defence League was formed with a central committee of nine and a mission to spread the rent campaign across the city through a series of public meetings and neighbourhood canvassing.
 The strike lasted eight weeks.
 In the end, committee members had been evicted and blacklisted from renting any other home in the area.